Mer Island, Queensland: Geography

 Murray Island, in the eastern section of Torres Strait, is a basaltic island formed from an extinct volcano, last active over a million years ago.
 It formed when the Indo-Australian Plate slid over the East Australia hotspot.
 The island rises to a plateau 80 m above mean sea level.

 The island's highest point is the 230 m Gelam Paser, the western end of the volcano crater.
 The island has red fertile soil and is covered in dense vegetation.
 It has a tropical climate with a wet and dry season.

 Murray Island is one of the three islands in the Murray Islands, the others being Daua Island (Dowar) and Waier Island (Waier).

+The town of Murray Island is on the island's northwest coast (9.9151°S 144.0516°E).

 History

 Pre-European settlement

 Murray Island has been inhabited for around 2,800 years, the first settlers being Papuo-Austronesians who brought agriculture and pot-making with them.
-Regular contact between the inhabitants of Torres Strait, Europeans, Asians and other outsiders began once the Torres Strait became a means of passage between the Indian Ocean and the Pacific Ocean in the 19th century.

-The inhabitants of the Torres Strait, including the Meriam people, gained a reputation as fierce warriors and skilled mariners.
+Regular contact between the inhabitants of Torres Strait, Europeans, Asians and other outsiders began once the Torres Strait became a means of passage between the Indian Ocean and the Pacific Ocean in the 19th century.The inhabitants of the Torres Strait, including the Meriam people, gained a reputation as fierce warriors and skilled mariners.
 Warfare (both intertribal and against European ships in transit through the Coral Sea) and head hunting were part of Torres Strait Islanders' culture.
 The account of Jack Ireland, a surviving cabin boy from the Charles Eaton, a barque that was wrecked in 1834 at Detached Reef, near the entrance to Torres Strait, is of interest in this respect.
 Ireland and another young survivor, William D'Oyley, spent much of their time on Mer before being rescued.

 In 1836 a large ceremonial mask was recovered from neighbouring Aureed (Skull) Island after Ireland and D'Oyley were rescued returned to Sydney.
 The mask was made of turtle shells surrounded by numerous skulls, 17 of which were determined to have belonged to the crew and passengers of the Charles Eaton, who were massacred when they came ashore after the shipwreck.
 The mask was entered into the collection of the Australian Museum after the skulls were buried on 17 November 1836 in a mass grave in the Devonshire Street Cemetery in Sydney.
 A monument was erected in the form of a huge altar stone to record the manner in which they died.
 When the Devonshire Street Cemetery was resumed for the site of the Central Railway Station in 1904 the skulls and the monument were removed to Bunnerong Cemetery at Botany Bay in Sydney.